Julien-R44/bentocache-docs/content/docs/introduction.md

 ### Multi layer caching

 Multi-layer caching allows you to combine the speed of in-memory caching with the persistence of a distributed cache.
-This is the best of both worlds.
+Best of both worlds.

 ### Lot of drivers